KITcii/smart-contract-dev-support/patterns/Idioms/Token Pattern/README.md

 increase.

 ## Solution
-Logic and data in smart contracts should be separated into a Logic Contract and a Token Contract.
-The Token Contract provides data on the liquidity of accounts and keeps the tokens.
-If code functionality needs to be changed, only the Logic Contract is updated.
-The Token Contract can remain unchanged.
-When a new version of the Logic Contract is deployed, the deprecated Logic Contract must be destroyed.
+Logic and data in smart contracts should be separated into `LogicContract` and `TokenContract`. `TokenContract` provides data on the liquidity of accounts and keeps the tokens.
+If code functionality needs to be changed, only the `LogicContract` is updated. `TokenContract` can remain unchanged.
+When a new version of the `LogicContract` is deployed, the deprecated `LogicContract` must be destroyed.

 ## Example